rocketacademy/bootcamp-4.1/0-foundations/0.3-github/README.md

 ## Git Clone

-Once we have edit access to the repo we want to edit, either by forking an existing repo or [creating a new repo](https://docs.github.com/en/get-started/quickstart/create-a-repo), we can "clone" (i.e. download) that repo to our local machine to make changes to it.
+Once we have edit access to the repo we want to edit, either by forking an existing repo or <a href="https://docs.github.com/en/get-started/quickstart/create-a-repo" target="_blank">creating a new repo</a>, we can "clone" (i.e. download) that repo to our local machine to make changes to it.

 Click the copy button in the Code dropdown menu on the GitHub page of the repo we wish to edit.